flea89/golddigger/planning/rfc.md

-# Golddigger RFC
+# Goldigger RFC

-This is a first attempt to define and get initial feedback on Golddigger.
+This is a first attempt to define and get initial feedback on Goldigger.

 # Summary